saudzahirr/recipes/README.md

 - Extract names of dishes from a recipes data file.
 - Extract ingredients and their weights for each dish.
+- Generates combinations of ingredients for different recipes.
 - Generate recipe files with different combinations of ingredients.
+- Allows the chef to rate each combination based on taste, texture, and looks.
+- Calculates the total rating for each combination.
+- Generates a chef scorecard file with the ratings for all combinations.
+- Provides a display of the chef's scorecard using Tkinter.

 ## Usage

+1. Ensure that the recipe data file "recipes_data.txt" is present in the "Recipes" folder otherwise update the `file_path` variable in the `__main__.py` with the correct path to your recipes data file (By default it should be in "Recipes" folder).
-1. Ensure you have a recipes data file in the specified format.
+2. Ensure you have a recipes data file in the specified format.

    ```
    [Recipe Name]: